Portrait de Jackie Cheung

 Yejin Choi

-Despite considerable advancements with deep neural language models (LMs), neural text generation still suffers from de generation: generated… (voir plus) text is repetitive, generic, self-inconsistent, and lacking commonsense.
-The empirical analyses on sentence-level attention patterns reveal that neural text degeneration may be associated with insufficient learning of inductive biases by the attention mechanism.
-Our findings motivate on-the-fly attention modularization, a simple but effective method for injecting inductive biases into attention computation during inference.
-The resulting text produced by the language model with attention modularization can yield enhanced diversity and commonsense reasoning while maintaining fluency and coherence.
+Despite considerable advancements with deep neural language models (LMs), neural text generation still suffers from degeneration: the genera… (voir plus)ted text is repetitive, generic, self-contradictory, and often lacks commonsense.
+Our analyses on sentence-level attention patterns in LMs reveal that neural degeneration may be associated with insufficient learning of task-specific characteristics by the attention mechanism.
+This finding motivates on-the-fly attention modulation -- a simple but effective method that enables the injection of priors into attention computation during inference.
+Automatic and human evaluation results on three text generation benchmarks demonstrate that attention modulation helps LMs generate text with enhanced fluency, creativity, and commonsense reasoning, in addition to significantly reduce sentence-level repetition.